Home Appetizers Sausage Cream Cheese Crescent Rolls

 Sausage Cream Cheese Crescent Rolls on a Baking Sheet

-• I like using Jimmy Dean sausage, just because it’s my favorite.
+• Use high-quality sausage.
+I prefer Jimmy Dean sausage because it’s my favorite.
 Feel free to use your preferred brand.
+You can also choose between beef, pork, and turkey!

-• Brown the sausage in a skillet for 5 to 7 minutes.
-For an easier alternative, microwave the sausage on high for 5 to 7 minutes, or until no longer pink inside.
+• Tips for cooking the sausage.
+Brown it in a skillet for 5 to 7 minutes.
+For an easier alternative, microwave it on high for 5 to 7 minutes, or until it’s no longer pink inside.

-• Place the filling at the thicker end of the pastry.
+• Placement is key.
+Add the filling to the thicker end of the pastry.
 Roll the pastry up starting from the thick end, ending with the pointy end on top.

 Variations

-• Serving appetizers to dairy-free guests?
+• Make them dairy-free.
 Skip the cheddar and use dairy-free cream cheese.

-• Make the filling vegetarian by sauteeing diced mushrooms and veggies such as bell peppers and onions.
+• Vegetarian-friendly rolls.
+Make the filling vegetarian by sautéing diced mushrooms and veggies, such as bell peppers and onions.

-• For a healthier version, use low-fat cream cheese and reduced-fat crescent rolls.
+• A healthier alternative.
+Use low-fat cream cheese and reduced-fat crescent rolls.
 They’ll be just as decadent, but with fewer calories.

-• The recipe is already a showstopper, but you can jazz it up any way you like.
+• Customize them!
+The recipe is already a showstopper, but you can jazz it up any way you like.
 Raid the fridge and add veggies, more cheese, and crumbled meat into the filling.
-It’s a great way to repurpose yesterday’s leftovers.
+Swap the cheddar for pepper jack, Monterey, or another variety.

-• Use jalapeno cream cheese to crank up the heat.
+• Add a little heat.
+Simply use jalapeno cream cheese.
 Other cream cheese flavors, like onion and chive and garlic herb, work great, too.
+You can also use spicy sausage for the filling.

-• For more substance, throw in scrambled eggs, bacon crumbles, green chiles, and spinach leaves to the mix.
+• Breakfast, anyone?
+For more substance, throw in scrambled eggs, bacon crumbles, green chiles, and spinach leaves.
+It’s a complete breakfast all-in-one.

 How to Store Cream Cheese Crescent Rolls